seqafrica/zimbabwe-course/mydbfinder/README.md

 The 16S reference database we use is _a selection from_ the NCBI database `16S_ribosomal_RNA`.

-> The NCBI 16S database currently has 26954 sequence and a size
+> The NCBI 16S database currently has 26954 sequences and a size
 > of about 40MB.
 This is not a large volume to search, but we do
 > not want to tax the CGE services, so we use a subsample that has
 > the "usual suspects".